UPDATED APRIL 2020

 Getting finance is almost impossible

-Unlike the law in the United States and Singapore, the Australian Corporations Act does not provide a mechanism for financing during the insolvency process.
-Further, if a company in voluntary administration needs finance to continue to trade, its financier doesn’t get a priority and the voluntary administrator themselves is required to personally guarantee the debt.
-The voluntary administrator has no incentive to become personally liable for any finance because they have no “skin in the game”; they are being paid an hourly rate after all and do not receive a success fee.
+The Corporations Act 2001 does not have a mechanism for financing during the insolvency process.
+If a company in voluntary administration needs finance to continue to trade, its financier doesn’t get a priority and the voluntary administrator themselves is required to personally guarantee the debt.
+There is little incentive for a voluntary administrator to make themselves personally liable: They are being paid an hourly rate after all and do not receive a success fee.

-The result is that in SME voluntary administrations it is almost impossible to obtain finance for ongoing operations other than “friends, fools and family” of the company.
-Directors should be aware that if the company in administration is unable to pay both the administrator’s fees and trading expenses from its assets, the directors will be asked to contribute further funds or face liquidation.
+In a SME voluntary administration, financing may be limited to “friends, fools and family” of the owners.
+Directors should be aware that if the company in administration is unable to pay both the voluntary administrator’s fees and trading expenses from its assets, the directors will be asked to contribute further funds or face liquidation.

-Takeaway for directors: Have you undertaken a cash flow analysis of the voluntary administration and can you afford to fund any shortfalls in trading receipts and pay the voluntary administration professional fees.
+Takeaway for directors: Undertake a cash flow analysis of the voluntary administration and honestly assess whether you can afford to fund any shortfalls in trading receipts and also pay the voluntary administration professional fees.
 Consider the possibility of informal restructuring arrangements, as well as the use of new Government-backed financing for small businesses in the wake of COVID-19.

-Creditors that are out of the money control the outcome of the process
+Creditors that are ‘out of the money’ can hold the process to ransom

-Australia has a ‘creditor-centric insolvency regime’ and the creditors (through a vote at the second meeting) make the decision to accept a director’s compromise or put the company into liquidation.
-This is in contrast to other jurisdictions where courts have a role in the approval process and creditors who don’t have a material interest in the outcome (i.e. through the compromise offer or liquidation) can’t control the outcome of the process.
+Australia has a ‘creditor-centric insolvency regime’.
+The creditors (through a vote at the second meeting) make the decision to accept a director’s compromise (the ‘DOCA’), or put the company into liquidation.